zaid-devel/Learning_React/01/Readme.md

 A Portal in React lets us render a child component outside the usual structure of the parent component.
 Normally, React renders child components inside the parent, but with a portal, we can place them anywhere in the DOM, even outside of the parent component’s hierarchy.

-This is helpful in cases where you need to display things like:
+This is helpful in cases where we need to display things like:

 - Modals (pop-up windows)
 - Tooltips (small help messages)